andycroll/andycroll.com/_posts/2017/2017-09-29-use-rails-naming-conventions-for-dates-and-times.md

   source: 'https://unsplash.com/photos/PypjzKTUqLo'
 ---

-Rails includes default managed timestamps, `updated_at` and `created_at`, for ActiveRecord models.
+Rails includes the default managed timestamps `updated_at` and `created_at` for ActiveRecord models.

-However on many applications diving into a `schema.rb` or migration often reveals `something_date` as a field name on a model.
+However, on many applications, diving into a `schema.rb` or migration often reveals `something_date` as a field name on a model.

 ## Instead of…

-...including the word `date` and `time` in your database columns.
+...including the words `date` or `time` in your database columns:

 ```ruby
 class NaughtyMigration < ActiveRecord::Migration[5.1]